 2. Click on the green Edit button beside Selection Node.

-3. Click on Convert to XPath, which should cause the Selector text box to appear.
+3. Click on Use XPath Selection, which should cause the Selector text box to appear.

 4. This textbox is where you can input an XPath path to select elements on the page.